-On this blog I've tried other the ice cream mochi.
+On this blog, I've tried other ice cream mochi.
 Quite honestly, I didn't love it.
 I liked the ice cream, but that exterior just did not do it for me.

 So when this hit shelves, I figured I would give it a go to see if I would like it any more than the ice cream.

 Now, certain things are constant here.
 Mochi has its own unique texture.
 It's kinda chewy and spongy at the same time.
 It's hard to describe unless you've bitten into it.

 At work, we take the kids to visit Chinatown and I always pick up a few snacks that would otherwise be unfamiliar to them and mochi is one of the items I'll pick up.

 To what the kids reactions tells the same story as adults: you love it or you hate it.
 There isn't much in between.
 Every now and again you'll get the kid who bites into it who just doesn't know what to make of it.